oracle/truffleruby/doc/contributor/how-to-guide.md

 #### Check on the specializations level

-When cases when parameter is present and missing are handled in different specializations you can rely on filtering by specialization signature and:
+Cases when parameter is present and missing are handled in different specializations you can rely on filtering by specialization signature and: